Heartfelt Trimmings Throughout Home & Hearth: A Boonsboro Christmas

 Though visible from the road, the classic white Colonial sits beyond a white fence, and is lush with gardens and patios that make you feel like you’ve entered a peaceful, secluded space, away from the busyness of the world.
 An elegant lamppost, dressed in an evergreen garland and red bow, greets you as you walk the brick pathway leading to the entrance.
 A classic wreath of greenery outfits the white Chippendale door, framed by a giant swag that houses colorful balls, sprays of gold and hot pink, and large candy canes strewn throughout.
 “My daughter-in-law helped me put that together,” Doris Peery explains.
 This joy-filled and whimsical adornment sets the stage for the rest of the Peerys’ cheerful holiday decor.

 It’s no surprise that even the first signs of the holidays have a story behind them, for in the Peery home, each bit of Christmas contains memories and family history.
 The Peerys have lived at 1020 VES Road for nearly 30 years, and raised their three children here.
-Jim is a dentist with a thriving practice in Lynchburg and Doris is a realtor with John Stewart Walker.
+Jim is a dentist who offers dental treatments such as invisalign, dental implants, wisdom teeth extraction, crowns, etc., with a thriving practice in Lynchburg and Doris is a realtor with John Stewart Walker.
 The Peerys have three sons: Jonathan, who now lives in the Annapolis, Maryland area with his wife Carrie and their three boys; James, who practices dentistry alongside his father in Lynchburg; and son Hadyn, who lives with his wife and daughter in Jackson Hole, Wyoming.

 The happy yellow walls of the foyer warm visitors who delight at the parade of Santas perched upon the leopard-printed steps of the staircase, whose railing shines in greenery and gold.
 These are the first of many St. Nicks waiting to welcome guests.